Thillu Mullu (2013 film): Box office

+The film clashed with Theeya Velai Seiyyanum Kumaru but still performed well.

 Controversies

 Prior to release, Visu (the writer for the original Thillu Mullu) filed a civil suit against Vendhar Movies, restraining them from releasing the remake.
 According to him, the remake had the same screenplay and dialogues as the original version, and the producers did not seek permission to remake his film.
 However, the court dismissed the case, concluding that the remake did not have the same screenplay as the original version, allowing it to release on 14 June.